Skip navigation

 My utmost thanks to NetGalley and to the folks at MacMillan/Tor for an eARC of A House With Good Bones in exchange for a fair review.
 You can snag a copy for yourself starting on March 28th.

-I’ve followed Sim Kern on Twitter for a while, and so when they put an open call out for ARCs of Seeds of the Swarm last year, I jumped at the chance.
+I’ve followed Sim Kern on Twitter for a while, and so when they put an open call out for ARCs of Seeds for the Swarm last year, I jumped at the chance.
 What a perfect companion piece to Annalee Newitz’s The Terraformers.
 Climate change fiction (or cli-fi), is a hot topic, and Sim handles it marvelously.

 Sassparylla “Rylla” McCracken lives in The Dust, a dried-out portion of the United States devastated by manmade climate disasters.
 Specifically, Rylla and her mom live in a trailer house in Texas, near what remains of the Guadalupe River outside of Austin.
 Rylla is a high school senior, attending virtual classes and spending her free time studying the insects and other wildlife that are managing to survive in the harsh, dry climate.
 When she learns that a new piece of corporate legislation is aiming to dam up what’s left of the river, Rylla begs her brother Tyler for a ride to the state capitol, where she delivers an impassioned speech to the apathetic legislature.